OpenMendel/MendelPlots.jl/docs/src/index.md

     posvar = "pos", outfile = "manhattan2.pdf", fontsize = 18pt, linecolor = "red")
 ```

 ## Saving Files

 `qq`, by default, outputs a .png named qqplot.png.
 Use the keyword argument 'outfile' to change the output file name.
 It will parse the output file name to ensure that the extension is compatible.
 Currently, we support .png, .pdf, and .svg files.

-`manhattan`, by default, outputs a .png named manhattan.png.
+`manhattan` by default, outputs a .png named manhattan.png.
 Use the keyword argument 'outfile' to change the output file name.
 It will parse the output file name to ensure that the extension is compatible.
 Currently, we support .png, .pdf, and .svg files.